fadion/ValidatorAssistant/README.md

 );
 ```

 As easy as it gets!
-The names of the parameters aren't restricted in any way, as long as they're within curly braces and are unique, otherwise they'll get overwitten by preceeding rules.
+The names of the parameters aren't restricted in any way, as long as they're within curly braces and unique, otherwise they'll get overwitten by preceeding rules.
 Now that you've got that cleared, let's bind those parameters to some real values.

-There are basically 3 ways to bind parameters and we'll explore them in the following example:
+There are 4 ways to bind parameters and we'll explore them in the following example:

 ```php
 $userValidator = new UserValidator(Input::all());